andadapt/lessons/ks3/year8/xmas/PITCHME.md

 @ol
 - How do you print a message on screen?
 - Get input from a user?
-- What are the boces we store numbers and text in called?
+- What are the boxeswe store numbers and text in called?
 - What is the code for changing background colour?
 @ol